hapijs/bell/API.md

         - `uri` - allows pointing to a private enterprise installation (e.g.
           `'https://vpn.example.com'`).
 See [Providers documentation](https://github.com/hapijs/bell/blob/master/Providers.md) for more
           information.
+- `tokenParams` - provider-specific query parameters for the token endpoint.
+It may be passed either as an object to merge into the query string, or a function which takes the client's `request` and returns an object.
+Each provider supports its own set of parameters which customize the user's login experience.
 - `profileParams` - an object of key-value pairs that specify additional URL query parameters to send with the profile request to the provider.
 The built-in `facebook` provider, for example, could have `fields` specified to determine the fields returned from the user's graph, which would